Can I Just Use A Free VPN?

 The Harsh Truth Of Free VPN Services

 The best things in life aren’t free, and that includes reputable VPN providers.
 As an Internet security tool, the efficacy of a VPN is vitally important.
-When a company cuts corners to provide you a free service, they’re often directly putting your data at risk.
+When a company cuts corners to provide you with a free service, they’re often directly putting your data at risk.

 Privacy concerns are often the primary reason people use a VPN.
 Free services save money by employing subpar protective and encryption measures.